CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Create the data: Estimating Odds ratios, Risk Ratios and Risk Differences Using Regression (Wrensch et al., 1997)

-For the main purpose, we will borrow the data from Wrensch and colleagues.
+We will borrow the data from Wrensch and colleagues.
 (1997).
-In this case-control study, those authors estimated the strength of association between an episode of chickenpox (disease caused by the Varicella Zoster virus) and the risk to be affected by glioma (a brain tumor).
-Overall they found that there is an inverse link between a prior infection with Chickenpox and the risk to develop a glioma.
+In this case-control study, these authors estimated the strength of association between an episode of chickenpox (disease caused by the Varicella Zoster virus) and the risk to be affected by glioma (a brain tumor).
+Overall they found an inverse link between a prior infection with Chickenpox and the risk to develop a glioma.
 Let's create the data in a contingency table to appreciate the data.